 - based upon events that occurred while you exercised control over it, has a broker or dealer been the subject of an involuntary bankruptcy petition, or had a trustee appointed, or had a direct payment procedure initiated under the Securities Investor Protection Act?

-As with any other person going through the registration process, a filing fee must be paid.
-If not included, the registration request will be denied.
-Similar to broker-dealers, the initial registration only lasts until the end of the year (December 31st), and the fee is not prorated.
-Additionally, a renewal request and fee must be submitted before January 1st to avoid a lapse in registration.
+Similar to broker-dealers, initial registration lasts only until the end of the calendar year (December 31), and the fee is not prorated.
+To avoid a lapse in registration, a renewal request and fee must be submitted before January 1.

 Sign up for free to take 6 quiz questions on this topic